adamws/kle-serial2/README.md

 - Ignore the `ta` property (lose per-label color details)

 This is an acceptable trade-off for a cleaner, more maintainable format.

-## Future Work

-In rough order of priority:

-1. This library is _based_ on the original KLE code, but it has been converted to a TypeScript and modularized to make it convenient for others to consume;
-   the KLE site itself is not yet using this actual code.
-   - So the first order of business is to update KLE to use this exact NPM module.
-   - That will ensure that the code is correct, and that nothing has been missed, as well as guarantee that the two projects are kept in sync.
-2. ~~This library currently only handles _deserialization_; the serialization code still needs to be ported.~~ Both serialization and deserialization are now implemented.
-3. ~~More tests (particularly on the serialization side, once it's ported; it's much more error-prone than deserialization).~~ Comprehensive test coverage has been added for both serialization and deserialization.
-4. Migrate some of the supporting data from KLE to this project, so you don't have to look it up elsewhere, e.g.:
-   - Switch mount / brand / type definitions.
-   - Color palettes.
-5. Migrate HTML key rendering templates (and supporting stylesheets) from KLE to this project, so anyone can render a key identically to KLE.

 ## Tests